Support and Resistance Indicators For MetaTrader4 (MT4) and TradingView

 TradingView Support and Resistance Indicators

-Most charting platforms, that allow for customized indicators, will have have support and indicators.
+Most charting platforms, that allow for customized indicators, will have support and indicators.
 I use TradingView.com and have noticed a few support and resistance indicators (created by other traders) that you may like.

 “[RS]Support and Resistance VO” draws lines along major support and resistance and levels.
 It then shades in a color, grey for uptrend or pink for downtrend.
 These colors can be altered in the settings for the indicator.